Arthur Colgan

-Arthur Joseph Colgan C.S.C. (born November 8, 1946) is an American priest of the Catholic Church who serves as auxiliary bishop for the Diocese of Chosica Peru.
+Arthur Joseph Colgan C.S.C. (born November 8, 1946) is an American priest of the Catholic Church who served as auxiliary bishop for the Diocese of Chosica Peru.

 Biography

 Early life

 Colgan was born in Dorchester, Boston, Massachusetts and graduated from Boston College High School.
 He went to Boston College and then graduated from Stonehill College in 1968.

 Priesthood

-He was ordained to the priesthood for the Congregation of Holy Cross on October 27, 1946.
+He was ordained to the priesthood for the Congregation of Holy Cross on October 27, 1973.

 Episcopal career

 He was consecrated a bishop on December 12, 2015, and has served as auxiliary for the Roman Catholic Diocese of Chosica, Peru, since 2015.